-Kimonos paired with basic tees was one of my go-to outfits during my pregnancy, and it’s still my favorite thing postpartum for warmer months.
-And in fall/winter, I just layered with thicker long length cardigans instead.
+Kimonos or cardigans paired with basic tees was one of my go-to outfits during my pregnancy, and it’s still my favorite thing for warmer months years later when I’m feeling menstrual bloat.

-How’s that for a totally random, never thought I’d ever share kind of post?
-Ha!
-I’m all for whatever will help y’all though.
-And I wish I’d known some of this back in the day when I felt so uncomfortable adjusting to my new #MomBod.
+I wish I’d known some of these slimming fashion tricks back in the day when I felt so uncomfortable adjusting to my new mom bod.

 Love that body of yours, mama.
 It worked hard to carry those sweet babes, and don’t you ever doubt its beauty for a second.